-There are three areas that students may go to after school hours.
+There are three areas that students may go after school hours.
 First, the library remains open until 3:30 for quiet study.
-Second, athletes waiting for practice must report to study tables in cafeteria.
-Third, all other students waiting to be picked up must be in the after school study area (cafeteria), which remains open until 4:30 Monday through Friday.
+Secondly, athletes waiting for practice must report to study tables in the cafeteria.
+Thirdly, all other students waiting to be picked up must be in the after school study area (cafeteria), which remains open until 4:30 Monday through Friday.
 At 4:30 p.m. any student not participating in athletics or extra-curricular activities must be picked up.
 Students may use their phones in this area to arrange for pick-up.
 Otherwise this is a quiet area.

 Supervision is provided for students in the building from 7:10 a.m. to 2:45 p.m.
-Students are not expected to arrive before 7:00 a.m. (except when there are special hours for the metal detector processing) and must leave by 2:45 p.m. unless involved in a staff-supervised activity.
+Students are not expected to arrive before 6:45 a.m. and must leave by 2:45 p.m. unless involved in a staff-supervised activity.
 Any student remaining on school grounds after 2:45 in an unsupervised area will be subject to disciplinary action.
 Students should rely on private transportation if they are involved in activities that require them to leave the premises at times later than regular dismissal.
 Office hours are from 7:00 a.m. to 3:00 p.m., with the exception of the main office which is 7:00 a.m. to 4:00 p.m.
 If a practice begins after 4:30 pm, students are expected to leave campus unless supervised by their coach.
 Students who fail to follow these policies will be denied the privilege of staying after school.